pierr3/VectorAudio/README.md

 `cmake` is required to build the project.
 Dependencies will be downloaded through vcpkg at build time.
 See vcpkg.json for further details

-On linux, the following packages are required: `build-essentials libx11-dev libxrandr-dev libxi-dev libudev-dev libgl1-mesa-dev`
+On linux, the following packages are required: `build-essentials libx11-dev libxrandr-dev libxi-dev libudev-dev libgl1-mesa-dev libxcursor-dev freeglut3-dev`, you may also need further packages to enable the different audio backends, such as Alsa, JACK or PulseAudio.
-On macOS, Homebrew is required and the following homebrew package is required: `pkg-config`
+On macOS, XCode Command Line tools, CMake and Homebrew are required and the following homebrew package is required: `pkg-config`

 ## Build process